bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN06/README.md

 > 1. Each `IfcAlignment` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcGradientCurve`
 > 1. Each `IfcAlignmentHorizontal` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve2D" referencing 1 `IfcCompositeCurve`
-> 1. Each `IfcAlignmentVertical` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcGradientCurve`
+> 1. Each `IfcAlignmentVertical` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcGradientCurve` (where the *IfcGradientCurve* is the same instance as the one referred by *IfcAlignment*)
 > 1. Geometric representations shall correspond to the semantic definitions.

 </details>